matheusfillipe/Space-Explorer/README.md

 * Left/Right arrow to spin the ship
 * Up/Down to accelerate and decelerate
 * You can control the simulation speed, display vectors paths with the controls on the HUD
+* Spacebar pause
 * backspace resets the level

+You can use the numbers (not numpad ones) to set the simulation speed.

 #### Camera controls

-* Numpad arrows to detach frmo the ship and move the camera around: 2 6 4 8
+* Numpad arrows to detach from the ship and move the camera around: 2 6 4 8
 * '+' to zoom in
 * '-' to zoom out
 * = resets zoom
-* 5 Goes back to the ship
+* 5 Goes back to the tracked object
+* '/' to track back to the player

 You can also control the camera with mouse dragging and scroll wheel for zooming.